Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Interaction vertices

 The low-energy Hamiltonian also possesses valley $\gU(1)$ particle number conservation symmetry, and spin $\gSU(2)$ symmetry which can be broken down to spin $\gU(1)$, for example, in presence of easy-axis or easy-plane anisotropy.
 When adding back the spin indices to interaction vertices, the interaction vertices obeying the spin $\gU(1)$ and valley $\gU(1)$ symmetry fall into 9 categories, as labeled by $\vect{\eta}^s,\vect{\eta}^v=\{(1,1),(1,-1),(-1,1)\}$,

-where $-\tau,-s$ refer to opposite valley or spin.
-We systematically enumerate all the interaction vertices obeying the lattice symmetry $G$, spin $\gU(1)$ and valley $\gU(1)$ symmetries.
+where $-\tau,-s$ refer to the opposite valley or spin.
+We systematically enumerate all the interaction vertices obeying the lattice symmetry $G$, spin $\gU(1)$, and valley $\gU(1)$ symmetries.
 For six hot-spots per valley, there are 99 inequivalent interaction vertices, and they span the space of interaction vertices.
 However, they are not linearly independent, for example, $\psi_4^\dagger \psi_3^\dagger \psi_2 \psi_1$ is equal to $-\psi_3^\dagger \psi_4^\dagger \psi_2 \psi_1$.
 By Gaussian elimination, we obtain 43 linearly independent basis elements, the details can be found in \appref{app:intervert}.
 These 43 linearly independent basis elements span the space of momentum conserved interaction vertices with respect to discrete symmetries and at least spin $\gU(1)$, valley $\gU(1)$ symmetry.
-The set of interaction vertices in presence of enhanced symmetry, e.g., spin $\gSU(2)$ symmetry, then corresponds to special subspace in this space of interaction vertices.
+The set of interaction vertices in presence of enhanced symmetry, e.g., spin $\gSU(2)$ symmetry, then corresponds to a special subspace in this space of interaction vertices.
 In the RG calculation, we will keep track of the flow of these 43 interaction vertices among the hot-spots.

 The linearly independent interaction vertex basis can be grouped into 5 categories as shown in \figref{fig:interactions}.
-The first two categories are intra-valley processes, where the first one also keeps the spin indices.
-Due to the anti-symmetry of the interaction vertices and the fixed valley, spin indices, the only possible process in the first category corresponds to finite momentum process among four different hot-spots.
-The second category corresponds to local intra-valley density-density interactions.
-The last three categories are inter-valley scattering processes with and without spin-flips.
+The first two categories are intravalley processes, where the first one also keeps the spin indices.
+Due to the anti-symmetry of the interaction vertices and the fixed valley, spin indices, the only possible process in the first category corresponds to a finite momentum process among four different hot-spots.
+The second category corresponds to local intravalley density-density interactions.
+The last three categories are intervalley scattering processes with and without spin-flips.